Taylor Walls Player Props: Rays vs. Athletics

 Taylor Walls At The Plate

-- Walls has picked up an RBI in 30.6% of his games this year, with more than one RBI in 6.1% of his games.
-He has also driven in three or more runs in two contests.
+- In 15 games this season (30.0%), Walls has picked up an RBI, and in three of those games (6.0%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 23 games this season, with multiple runs seven times.
+- He has scored in 23 of 50 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.